 I struggle with passing judgment on others’ intelligence (or more specifically, lack thereof).
 I’m a fairly intelligent person, and there are a lot of stupid people out there in the world.
-I sometimes feel kind of guilty about this, since it seems so snobbish, and I’m not always sure where the line lies between making an observation and being critical.
+I sometimes feel kind of guilty about this, since it seems so snobbish, and I’m not always sure where the line lies between making a realistic observation and being critical.

 In my work as a mental health nurse, I think I probably struggle the most with judgementality when it comes to people with antisocial personality disorder.
 My clinical approach is to give a very controlled, matter-of-fact non-reaction when they talk about their criminal and other assorted nasty behaviour, but on the inside, I’m thinking damn this dude is a scumbag.
 So much for empathy.